barbs89/donations-api/README.md

 ```
 ### Testing
 ---
 This application uses the [Jest](https://jestjs.io/docs/getting-started) testing framework.
-It contains three test files, `index.test.js`, `profiles.test.js` and `donations.test.js`.
+It contains three test files; `index.test.js`, `profiles.test.js` and `donations.test.js`.

 Each test serves a different purpose that contributes to the overall quality, maintainability, and scalability of the application.

-To begin testing, run the following command on your terminal:
+To begin testing run the following command in your terminal:
 ```
 $ npm test
 ```
-If you wish to test specific files, such as `index.test.js`, you can pass one positional argument:
+To test specific files such as `index.test.js`, you can pass one positional argument:
 ```
 $ npm test index.test.js
 ```